 In July 2017, President Donald Trump announced transgender individuals would no longer be permitted to serve in the U.S. military.
 That same month, the Justice Department argued Title VII of the Civil Rights Act of 1964, which prohibits workplace discrimination, doesn’t protect LGBTQ people from being discriminated against because of their sexual orientation or gender identity.

 Some federal courts have argued Title VII does protect LGBTQ employees, and despite numerous lawsuits, Trump’s transgender military ban was ultimately implemented.
+However, President Joe Biden reversed this decision when he assumed office in January 2021, re-allowing transgender service members to openly serve in the U.S. Armed Forces.

 While 22 states and Washington, D.C. currently have laws that prohibit employers from discriminating against an individual based on their sexual orientation and/or gender identity, 28 states allow an employer to fire someone for identifying as lesbian, bisexual, or gay, and 30 states allow an employer to terminate a transgender employee, according to the nonprofit Out & Equal Workplace Advocates.